PhracturedBlue/blaine_backup/README.md

 delete operations.
 Conceptually, it is a hybrid between tape-like storage and traditional backup solutions.
 Additionally PAR2 parity is supported to provide additional resiliency.

+Blaine is NOT designed to provide rapid recovery.
+It is more focused on catastrophic failure when as much data as possible can be recovered, but it is acceptable to wait for offline storage to become available.

 The archive process consists of the following parts:
   * Actions applied to the current storage disk:
     These are generaly file copy/move/delete/hardlink operations to copy data/changes